aroberge/friendly/docs/html/_sources/adding_exception.rst.txt

    beginning of the line just below ``Python exception:`` that was shown when running something like ``raise_myexception.py`` previously.
 For reliability, we should include more than just the name of the Exception.
+Just leave any information about the line and file number out, to avoid making the tests brittle if we were to change either.
+For example, we might discover that a given exception has more than one case (``IndentationError``, for example, has three cases) and we might want to number each individual test file.
 8. We must return the previously captured result for independent testing.
 9. By adding this, we can run something like::